Nature's Secret to Beautiful Skin: Meet Your Skin Microbiome

 For instance, you might have heard of hyaluronic acid: it’s an ingredient that’s commonly used in skincare to increase the moisture and plumpness of skin.
-But you don’t need to get your hyaluronic acid in a cream—certain types of probiotic bacteria actually produce it.2
+But you don’t need to get your hyaluronic acid in a cream—research indicates that certain types of probiotic bacteria actually produce it.2

 The same goes for ceramide.
 This family of fatty substances strengthens your skin barrier and helps the collagen in your skin retain its structure so your skin stays firm.
-It’s commonly included in pricey skincare products, but research has shown that putting certain probiotics on your skin actually increases your ceramide levels naturally while also decreasing your chances of blemishes.3
+It’s commonly included in pricey skincare products, but research has demonstrated that putting certain probiotics on your skin actually increases your ceramide levels naturally, while also decreasing your chances of blemishes.3

-• They help to mitigate the signs of aging caused by exposure to UV rays.4
+• Help to reduce the signs of aging caused by exposure to UV rays.4

-• They maintain the pH of your skin, which ensures proper moisture levels while discouraging the growth of inhospitable bacteria.5
+• Help maintain the pH of your skin, which ensures proper moisture levels while discouraging the growth of inhospitable bacteria.5

-• They even boost your overall immune function and protect you from many of the substances that can negatively impact your health by maintaining an army of lymphocytes (a type of immune cell) on your skin!6
+• Support your overall immune function and shield you from many of the substances that can negatively impact your health by maintaining an army of lymphocytes (a type of immune cell) on your skin!6

 It’s really hard to overstate just how great an impact your skin microbiome can have on your health.